bahrus/xtal-element/README.md

         button: ({target}) => interpolate(target, 'textContent', this, false), } as TransformRules;

     //Close to the metal boilerplate.
-Leaving as is, waiting (im)patiently for Godot (decorators)
+Leaving as is, waiting (im)patiently for decorators
     #name!: string;
     get name(){
         return this.#name;